This guide provides information specific to virtual refugee hearings held using Microsoft Teams video conferencing technology.

 How virtual hearings are recorded

-Counsel, parties, observers, and witnesses are prohibited from recording, by any means, the virtual hearing, including by taking photos or screenshots; all recording is to be done by the IRB.
+Counsel, parties, observers, and witnesses are prohibited from recording the virtual hearing, including by taking photos or screenshots.
+All recording is to be done by the IRB.

 The IRB will record the audio and video of the hearing through the Microsoft Teams recording function.
 When ‘recording’ is turned on in Microsoft Teams, each participant will receive an alert and see a red dot that indicates that the video and audio are being saved.